Version 5.1, 13 April 2023

 4.3.
 If you know or suspect that anyone other than you knows your user identification code or password to your NHS login account, you must promptly reset your password to something only you know.
 See our help and support page to reset it.

 4.4.
-You may use passwordless authentication (such as fingerprint or facial recognition) to access your NHS account if your device supports it.
+You may use passwordless authentication (such as fingerprint or facial recognition) to access the NHS App if your device supports it.
 Passwordless authentication is voluntary and is based on technology in your device.
 We do not have access to or control over the biometric data stored on your device.
 You must ensure that only your own fingerprint, facial data or other biometric data are stored on your device.
-We have the right, at any time without a separate notification, to block the use of passwordless authentication on any or all devices used to access your NHS account.
+We have the right, at any time without a separate notification, to block the use of passwordless authentication on any or all devices used to access the NHS App.

 5. Updates to the NHS App

 5.1.
-From time to time we may automatically update the Native Version of the NHS App or ask you to manually update it, to improve performance, enhance functionality, reflect changes to the operating system, or address security issues.
+From time to time we may automatically update the NHS App or ask you to update it if you have the mobile app, to improve performance, enhance functionality, reflect changes to the operating system, or address security issues.

 5.2.
 If updates are not installed you may not be able to use the NHS App or you may find that its functionality and/or performance is impaired.